AMC Entertainment Holdings (AMC) Q1 2017 Results - Earnings Call Transcript

 Our recliner renovation investments are still comfortably exceeding, our 25% unlevered cash-on-cash return hurdles, while handily outperforming the first quarter U.S. industry box office revenue per screen by 830 basis points and also outpacing U.S. industry attendance per screen by 270 basis points.

-In having more recliner screens in any other U.S. circuit, recliners as a percentage of AM's U.S. theatre count are now 32% virtually all of them in the legacy AM circuit and very few in the Carmike circuit.
+In having more recliner screens than any other U.S. circuit, recliners as a percentage of AM's U.S. theatre count are now 32%, virtually all of them in the legacy AM circuit and very few in the Carmike circuit.

-As long as the financial return stay as solid as they are now, we expect to renovate an additional 118 theatres in the United States, representing 1,480 U.S. screens in 2017 and 2018, which would bring us to 326 recliner equipped theatres in the U.S. that's about 51% of our entire domestic footprint including all the theatres of the newly acquired Carmike circuit, which were off to a very slow start under prior ownership.
+As long as the financial returns stay as solid as they are now, we expect to renovate an additional 118 theatres in the United States, representing 1,480 U.S. screens in 2017 and 2018, which would bring us to 326 recliner-equipped theatres in the U.S. that's about 51% of our entire domestic footprint including all the theatres of the newly acquired Carmike circuit, which were off to a very slow start under prior ownership.

 So, the opportunity with all these recliner equipped theatres to deliver outsized performance of returns in the immediate term ahead is clear.
 Continued investment in our strategic initiatives across both our legacy and acquired theatres will continue to create value for AMC and for our shareholders.
 We're also rolling out more premium large formats or so called PLF experiences.